apache/ignite/modules/platforms/python/docs/readme.rst

 commented in the :ref:`examples_of_usage` section of the documentation.

-This code implies that it is run in the environment with `pyignite` package installed, and Apache Ignite node is running on localhost:10800.
+This code implies that it is run in the environment with `pyignite` package installed, and Apache Ignite node is running on localhost:10800, unless otherwise noted.

+There is also a possibility to run examples alone with tests.
+For the explanation of testing, look up the `Testing`_ section.

 Testing
 -------